 3. What is the Non-Formal Education?

 Non-formal education is a kind of education that includes basic education for adults, literacy education for adults or preparation that is equivalent to those done in school.
 This makes it stand out from the previous two types of education.

-The education is given in the home, the instruction is given to individuals, distance learning programs and computer-based instruction can also be included in this kind of education.
+This type of education is given in the home, the instruction is given to individuals, distance learning programs and computer-based instruction can also be included in this kind of education.

 This kind of education is designed for a certain homogeneous group of people.
 It makes this system flexible for students who want to learn.
 This is why non-formal education is quite unique when compared to other types of educations.

 Non-Formal Education Examples: